wernsey/Jatalog/README.md

 ### Notes, Features and Properties

 * The engine implements semi-naive bottom-up evaluation.
-* It implements stratified negation, or Stratified Datalog~.
+* It implements stratified negation, or _Stratified Datalog&not;_.
-* It can parse and evaluate Datalog programs from files and Strings (actually anything that implements java.io.Reader).
+* It can parse and evaluate Datalog programs from files and Strings (actually anything that implements `java.io.Reader`).
 * It has a fluent API through which it can be embedded in Java applications to run queries.
-See the main() method for examples.
+See the unit tests for examples.
 * It implements "=", "<>" (alternatively "!="), "<", "<=", ">" and ">=" as built-in predicates.
 * It avoids third party dependencies because it is a proof-of-concept.
 It should be able to stand alone.
 * Values with "quoted strings" are supported.